linz/linz-lds-bde-schema/doc/lds-full-landonline-data-dictionary-and-models.md

 Data sourced from Landonline is updated in LDS on a weekly basis.
 The refreshed data will be available on LDS from Monday morning and is a snapshot of data from Landonline changed between Saturday and Friday and previous week.

 ### Data use and licensing
-Unless otherwise specified, data from LDS is provided under the [Creative Commons Attribution 3.0 New Zealand license](https://creativecommons.org/licenses/by/3.0/nz/).
+Unless otherwise specified, data from LDS is provided under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
 This means you are free to use, reuse and share data as long as you attribute the work to LINZ as the original source of the data.
 LINZ retains Crown copyright.
 See the LINZ website for more information on [data licensing and attribution](https://www.linz.govt.nz/data/licensing-and-using-data). <br>

 Datasets containing personal data, such as those that contain information on the owner of a property title, have a customised licence which you need to accept before being able to access this data.
 Please familiarise yourself with the key features of the [LINZ License For Personal Data](https://www.linz.govt.nz/data/licensing-and-using-data/linz-licence-for-personal-data), then read and accept [the terms and conditions of this license](https://data.linz.govt.nz/license/linz-licence-personal-data-21/) before using the licensed data.